fairlearn/fairlearn/docs/user_guide/assessment.rst

 .. note::

-    The :code:`FairlearnDashboard` will move from Fairlearn to the :code:`raiwidgets` package after the v0.5.0 release.
+    The :class:`.FairlearnDashboard` will move from Fairlearn to the :code:`raiwidgets` package after the v0.5.0 release.
 Instead, Fairlearn will provide some of the existing functionality through :code:`matplotlib`-based visualizations.